TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/migration_guides/hs_fs_migration_guide.md

 [TOC]

 \cond SOC_AM64X || SOC_AM243X
-The MCU+SDK primarily supported **GP** (General Purpose) as the main device type.
-MCU+SDK will now support **HS-FS** (High Security - Field Securable) in the SDK as the main device type with time-limited support for GP.
+The MCU+SDK primarily supports **HS-FS** (High Security - Field Securable) as the main device and the support for GP is deprecated.
 This document aims to list out the differences between the two device types and aid the users to develop on HS-FS device type.

 ## System Firmware